maximilian-heeg/magieR/README.md

 # magieR

-An easy to use wrapper to run `magic` in scRNA-Seq datasets in R.
+An easy to use wrapper to run `magic` in scRNA-Seq datasets in R. For further information on `magic` see https://www.krishnaswamylab.org/projects/magic

 ## Installation